fustilio/wordnet-playground/wn-ts-core/README.md

 1. **Development Setup**: Use `pnpm install` and `pnpm build` to set up the development environment
 2. **Testing**: Run `pnpm test` to ensure all tests pass
 3. **CI Integration**: The library is fully integrated with the workspace CI pipeline
-4. **Clean API**: Maintain the clean API design without direct database access
+4. **Clean API**: Maintain the clean API design with explicit client passing

 ## 📄 License